New! DigiZeitschriften database - German scholarly publications, 1777 - present era

 Fields most prominently represented are mathematics (one-fourth of all titles), literature, history, the arts, economics, and law.
 Users can browse and search by article and journal title, discipline, author, publisher, and ISBN and search in the full text of the articles as well.
 Text may be displayed as image and PDF files.
 The database covers publications from 1777 to the present era.

-Users can access DigiZeitschriften from the frontpage of the Libraries website, either through IRIS or by following the path: Research Resources > Indexes and Databases > Arts and Humanities > Language and Linguistics > DigiZeitschriften.
+Users can access DigiZeitschriften from the frontpage of the Libraries website, either through Library Catalog or by following the path: Find > Indexes and Databases > Arts and Humanities > Language and Linguistics > DigiZeitschriften.

 Posted December 6, 2006